 If the bayonet is stuck, or if you do not have the strength to unscrew it by hand, you can use a tool to help.
 A pipe wrench or large channel locks will work.
 Just be careful not to damage the muzzle threads.

 Once the bayonet is unscrewed, it can be removed from the rifle.
 Be careful not to lose the small spring and detent that are located inside the bayonet socket.
 These parts are essential for proper re-assembly.

 With the bayonet removed, the process is reversed to install a new one.
 Simply screw the bayonet back onto the muzzle, making sure that the small spring and detent are in place.
-Cock the rifle and pull the charging handle to the rear to return it to “closed bolt” position.
+Angling the rifle and pull the charging handle to the rear to return it to “closed bolt” position.

 That’s all there is to it!
 With a little practice, removing and installing the bayonet on a Mosin Nagant M44 can be done in just a few minutes.

 - Gunsmith’s screwdriver set

 To safely remove the bayonet from a Mosin Nagant M44, you will need a few tools.
 First, you will need a small screwdriver to remove the screws that hold the bayonet in place.
 Next, you will need a hammer and a punch to drive the bayonet out of the barrel.
 Finally, you will need a file to remove any burrs from the bayonet.